007 MAGAZINE - The World's Foremost James Bond Resource!

 The actor who is still considered by many to be the definitive screen James Bond, has died at the age of 90.
 Sean Connery’s panther-like movement and look of an ever-ready sexual predator, made his interpretation of James Bond worthy of the title coined by Italian cinemagoers – Mr. Kiss Kiss Bang Bang!

-With the screen rights to Ian Fleming's James Bond novels acquired by the producing partnership of Harry Saltzman and Albert R. ‘Cubby’ Broccoli in 1961, the search was on to find the actor to play one of the most coveted roles in cinema history.
+With the screen rights to Ian Fleming's James Bond novels acquired by the producing partnership of Harry Saltzman & Albert R. ‘Cubby’ Broccoli in 1961, the search was on to find the actor to play one of the most coveted roles in cinema history.
 After many high-profile names were mentioned, the producers were convinced that they needed to cast an unknown personality as their hero, and Sean Connery became the main contender.

 Taken under his wing by director Terence Young, Sean Connery was moulded into the character of James Bond, and the pair formed a friendship which lasted until Young's death in 1994.
 When asked what were the three main ingredients for the success of James Bond, Young replied “Sean Connery”, “Sean Connery” and “Sean Connery”.